Parent & Family Engagement Policy & Compact

 Efforts will be made to ensure parents/caregivers receive meaningful communication in a timely manner, including the following:

-- Use multiple methods of communication to families such as newsletters, flyers, backpack letters, News You Choose, Twitter, PTA Facebook, phone calls, student agendas, emails.
+- Use multiple methods of communication to families such as newsletters, flyers, backpack letters, News You Choose, Twitter, PTA Facebook, Talking Points, phone calls, student agendas, emails.

 - Encourage all caregivers to attend an annual meeting PTA meeting, to share information about Title I services, explain Title I grant requirements, and inform families of their right to be involved in the school.